What activities take place on the day?

 Please note: Traffic will be able to skirt around the event area using the designated alternative routes on the day between the hours of 10am and 6pm.
 Thereafter, all roads will be open as usual once the event crew and traffic marshalls safely clear each portion of road.

-PARKING: Obs Primary School made its field available as parking for attendees of the 2017 event, and this may continue to be the case for the 2018 event.
+PARKING: Obs Primary School made its field available as parking for attendees in the past, and this is again the case for our 2019 event.
 Please make use of this safe parking, in order to ensure residents are not parked in or inconvenienced.

 The event will have signage and traffic marshalls stationed at every road closure point and at high-traffic areas to ensure the smooth and safe movement of crowds and vehicles.
 Residents below Lower Main Rd affected by closures will be provided with Access Passes, and traffic marshalls will be stationed at intersections to assist them.

 If you require any info regarding Streetopia, email [email protected] and a member of the organising committee will get back to you.